SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Discussion

 SynthSAEBench represents a best-case scenario for SAEs: the Linear Representation Hypothesis holds by construction, with features that are truly linear directions.
 Yet no SAE architecture we evaluate achieves perfect feature recovery.
 This is significant because a common response to SAE failures on LLMs is that the representation hypothesis may not hold exactly.
 Our results show that even when the LRH is perfectly satisfied, current SAE architectures still struggle with superposition, correlation, and hierarchy.
 The bottleneck is in the SAE architectures and training dynamics themselves, not in the representation hypothesis, strengthening the case for continued architectural innovation.

-Our synthetic data framework offers several key advantages that enable these insights.
-First, we have \emph{ground truth}: we know true feature directions and activations, enabling precise measure of feature recovery.
-Second, the framework is \emph{scalable}: efficient implementations allow experiments with tens of thousands of features on a single GPU.
-Third, we enable \emph{controlled ablations}: each phenomenon (superposition, correlation, hierarchy) can be controlled independently to isolate its effects in ways not possible with LLMs.
+The SAEs we train are deliberately narrower than the underlying model ($L = 4096 < N = 16{,}384$), reflecting the LLM regime where SAEs are always narrower than the number of true features in the model~\citep{templeton2024scaling}.
+Under MSE, this capacity mismatch incentivizes learned latents to encode mixtures of ground-truth features~\citep{chanin2025feature,chanin2025sparse}, and this feature mixing or ``hedging'' is precisely a failure mode current SAEs exhibit.
+We view imperfect recovery on SynthSAEBench not as a confound but as the target problem: the goal is architectures or training procedures that recover features cleanly even when narrower than the underlying model.

-These capabilities allowed us to reproduce key LLM SAE phenomena: Matryoshka SAEs' high probing performance despite poor reconstruction~\citep{bussmann2025learning}, MP-SAEs' poor probing despite high reconstruction~\citep{chanin2025trainingmpsaes}, poor SAE probing performance relative to supervised probes~\citep{kantamneni2025sparse}, and the precision-recall trade-off mediated by L0~\citep{chanin2025a}.
-We also identified a new failure mode where MP-SAEs exploit superposition noise to improve reconstruction without learning ground-truth features.
-This overfitting may partly explain why traditional SAEs with simple linear encoders remain hard to outperform~\citep{oneill2025compute}: more expressive encoders can exploit spurious correlations from superposition.
-This insight required both ground-truth feature access and controlled superposition ablations, illustrating the diagnostic value of synthetic benchmarks.
+With ground-truth features and controlled ablations, we reproduce key LLM SAE phenomena: Matryoshka SAEs' high probing performance despite poor reconstruction~\citep{bussmann2025learning}, MP-SAEs' poor probing despite high reconstruction~\citep{chanin2025trainingmpsaes}, the gap between SAE probing and supervised probes~\citep{kantamneni2025sparse}, and the precision-recall trade-off mediated by L0~\citep{chanin2025a}.
+We also identify a new failure mode: MP-SAEs exploit superposition noise to improve reconstruction without learning ground-truth features, which may partly explain why traditional SAEs with simple linear encoders remain hard to outperform~\citep{oneill2025compute}; more expressive encoding procedures can exploit spurious correlations from superposition.

 We emphasize that SynthSAEBench is intended to complement, not replace, LLM benchmarks.
 Our synthetic model cannot capture all aspects of real neural network representations (see Appendix~\ref{apx:limitations} for limitations).
 However, it offers capabilities that LLM benchmarks fundamentally cannot: ground-truth features, controlled ablations, low-noise metrics, and fast iteration.
 We envision researchers using SynthSAEBench to rapidly prototype and diagnose SAE architectures, then validating promising approaches on LLM benchmarks like SAEBench.